Growing Communities of Biodiversity

 Who is eligible to apply

-🐛 The garden must be in the front yard.
+🐛 The garden must be in the front yard, visible from the public area (street, sidewalk).

 🐛 Applicants can either own or rent the property where the garden is located.